You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 As the capital city, Thimphu combines modernity with tradition.
 Notable sites include the Buddha Dordenma statue, Tashichho Dzong, and the Folk Heritage Museum.
 The city is also famous for its vibrant markets and nightlife.
 Here are some of the best places to visit in Thimphu that should be included in your itinerary:

-A massive statue of Shakyamuni Buddha standing at 51 meters, this site offers panoramic views of the Thimphu Valley and is a significant pilgrimage site for Buddhists.
+A massive statue of Shakyamuni Buddha stands 51 meters high.
+This site offers panoramic views of the Thimphu Valley and is a significant pilgrimage site for Buddhists.

 A monastery located on a hilltop offers a short trek and stunning views of the valley.
 It is an important center for the study of Buddhism.